ForestAdmin/documentation-user-guide/project-settings/teams-and-users/export-users-history.md

 {% endhint %}

 Some organizations with hundreds of collaborators use Forest Admin every day.
-Administrators of such projects usually need to monitor how users are added to the admin panel, which Permission Level, Role, Tags they are given or Teams they are assign to by other collaborator authorized to do so.
+Administrators of such projects usually need to monitor:
+- how users are added to the admin panel,
+- which Permission Level, Role, Tags they are given
+- which Teams they are assign to by other collaborators authorized to do so.

 Such monitoring is possible using the users history export.
 You can access to this action in the Users Tab of your Project Settings **(1)**.